Balmer (crater)

-Balmer is the lava-flooded remains of a lunar impact crater.
-Only the heavily worn southern and eastern sections of the crater still survive; the remainder being overlaid by a lava flow that joins to the nearby mare.
+Balmer is the basalt-covered remains of a lunar impact feature.
+Only the heavily worn southern and eastern sections of the outer wall still survive; the remainder being overlaid by a basalt flow that joins to the nearby mare.
+It forms part of the larger structure called the Balmer-Kapteyn Basin.
 Balmer lies to the east-southeast of the crater Vendelinus.

-Balmer was considered a Constellation Region of Interest.
-Light plains deposits overly mare basalt, as evidenced by multiple dark-halo craters.
+Balmer was considered a Constellation program region of interest.
+Light plains deposits overlay mare basalt, as evidenced by multiple dark-halo craters.
+The surviving rims are from the pre-Nectarian period of the lunar geologic timescale.

+This formation is named after the Swiss mathematician and physician Johann J. Balmer (1825–1898), who was known for his work on spectral series.
+The name was introduced into lunar nomenclature by David W. G. Arthur and Ewen Whitaker with the Rectified Lunar Atlas (1963).
+Its designation was formally adopted by the International Astronomical Union in 1964.